jitsi/lib-jitsi-meet/doc/tokens.md

   - 'id' is a user identifier string.
 Intended for use in reporting/analytics
   - 'name' is the display name of the 'callee' user
   - 'avatar' is the URL of the avatar of the 'callee'
+- 'server' is a string which specifies the server that generates the JWT.
+Intended for use in reporting/analytics

 #### Access token identifiers / context
 To access the data in lib-jitsi-meet you have to enable the prosody module `mod_presence_identity` in your config.